 Tongue & Lip Ties

-I started doing more research on Tongue and Lip Ties a few years ago and quickly learned no one in my small town was concerned or addressing oral restriction in babies.
+I started doing more research on Tongue and Lip Ties a few years ago and quickly learned that no one in my small town was concerned or addressing oral restrictions in babies.
 I could never understand the black cloud that seemed to loom over the topic.
-There were concerns about over diagnosing or chatter that this was "fad" and we should ignore until it went away.
+There were concerns about overdiagnosing or chatter that this was a "fad" and we should ignore it until it went away.

 But it didn't go away.

-Families were being tossed around to different providers, often with no help or diagnosis and commonly ending up pumping exclusively, formula feeding and feeling unheard.
-It made me delve into the taboo topic; searching for online studies, books, in-person conferences and hands on training.
+Families were being tossed around to different providers, often with no help or diagnosis, and commonly ending up exclusively pumping, formula feeding, and feeling unheard.
+It made me delve into the taboo topic; searching for online studies, books, in-person conferences, and hands-on training.

 So let's delve in!

-In this blog I will address Tongue and Lip Ties as "oral restriction" (it is also called Ankyloglossia.)
+In this blog, I will address Tongue and Lip Ties as "oral restriction" (also called Ankyloglossia).
 It is described as "an embryological remnant of tissue in the midline between the undersurface of the tongue and the floor of the mouth that restricts normal tongue movement."
 Retrieved from - International Affiliation of Tongue Tie Professionals

 (I am not going to delve into classes of restriction, different kinds of ties etc. There are great blogs and more information from leading specialists, I like Dr. Ghaheri's blog posts!)